 You should end up with a very firm set jelly (not at all the voluptuous wobbly sort you’d make for dessert).

-Now that you have your jelly plate, you’re ready to start printing, so you may be interested to read our Beginners Guide to Jelly Printing.
+Now that you have your jelly plate, you’re ready to start printing, so you may be interested to read Beginner’s Jelly Printing.